cascadiajs/2013.cascadiajs.com/remote-testing-javascript-heavy-websites-with-grunt-and-casperjs.md

 * Github    : [kbingman][]

 ## Abstract
-Testing javascript has become more important than ever as the complexity and requirements of web applications grow.
-But not all development environments lend themselves to easy testing.
+Testing javascript applications has become more important than ever as the complexity and requirements of web applications grow.
+But not all application development environments lend themselves to easy testing.
 In particular, websites, as opposed to web applications, have been long ignored in the testing world.

 [Mobify][]'s unique client-side rendering requires a novel approach to properly test and maintain.
-As we rely on the customer's original website for data and completely rebuild the DOM on the client-side, testing against idealized mock data is impractical and unwieldily.
+We rely on the customer's original website for data and completely rebuild the DOM on the client-side.
+Testing against idealized mock data is impractical and unwieldily.
+Instead, we have live data, which paints a far more accurate picture of the chaotic nature of the real world.

-We have recently begun to rigorously test not only our web applications, but also our client sites using a combination of Casper.js and Grunt.
-These tools provide an easy and effective way of testing not only javascript, but the DOM elements themselves and even CSS.
+Recently, we have begun to rigorously test not only our web applications, but also our client sites using a combination of Casper.js and Grunt.
+These tools provide an easy and effective way of testing; not only javascript, but the HTML elements themselves and even CSS.

-These methods can be easily applied to both websites and applications and will provide you a richer set of tools for building and testing anything that runs in a browser .

 ## Bio
 ![kbingman](https://raw.github.com/kbingman/2013.cascadiajs.com/master/images/kbingman.png)